jhu-dvrk/dvrk-readthedocs/docs/pages/kit/from_ISI/Classic/PSM.rst

   enforce a RCM point (remote center-of-motion, aka fulcrum point).
   `Google search
   <https://www.google.com/search?q=surgical+robot+center+of+motion+fulcrum+point>`_.
-* The full mechanical is composed of two parts, the arm's base (not sterilized) and a removable instrument (sterilized and disposable)
+* The full mechanical arm is composed of two parts, the arm's base (not sterilized) and a removable instrument (sterilized and disposable)
 * There are many :ref:`different types of instruments
   <instrument-catalogs>` (graspers, needle drivers, scissors...).
 * With most instruments, the arm has 6 degrees of freedom and